rubocop/rubocop-rspec/manual/cops_rspec.md

 1. `subject { -> { ... } }` syntax being hard to detect, e.g. the
-   following looks like an example with non-block syntax, but it might be depending on how the subject is defined:
+   following looks like an example with non-block syntax, but it might be, depending on how the subject is defined:

        it { is_expected.to do_something }